Acoustic and Pure: Live: Background

 During 2002, Harley made plans for an extensive acoustic tour that autumn, which saw him being accompanied by the ex-Cockney Rebel guitarist Jim Cregan.
 This was the first time Cregan toured with Harley since 1976, after he left Cockney Rebel to join Rod Stewart's touring band.
-In early September 2002, Cregan began rehearsing forty songs for the upcoming tour, and later in the month traveled to the UK from Los Angeles.
+In early September 2002, Cregan began rehearsing forty songs for the upcoming tour, and later in the month travelled to the UK from Los Angeles.
 Harley and Cregan settled on a set-list of approximately twenty-five songs each night for the tour.
 It was also announced that at a small handful of venues, Harley and Cregan would be joined by members of the current Cockney Rebel line-up, including Barry Wickens and James Lascelles.

 Speaking of the upcoming tour in a September 2002 diary entry for his official website, Harley announced that a live album would be released from the tour: "We're going to record most of the shows, then cull the best takes to compile an album.
 You'll be on a record!
 Provided you buy a ticket!"
 For the recording of the shows, Harley used equipment from FX Rentals in London as well as Sony MD.
 He later announced in October that he hoped to have the album released a few days after the tour's final show.
 He commented that the album would be a "first-rate reproduction of this tour".

 In late 2002, with the tour ongoing, the album was made available as a pre-order.
 Soon afterwards, the album was produced, compiled and edited by Harley and Matt Butler at The Stone House in Herefordshire.
 It was mastered by Clive at Audio Edit Productions.
 Originally, the album's pre-orders were due to be dispatched before the end of the year.
 However, the album's release was delayed by a few weeks due to unforeseen printing issues over the CD's sleeve.
 Harley and his team had rejected the first two test prints from the printing company, and settled on the third.
 Commenting on its impending release in a January 2003 diary entry, Harley said: "I can only hope then that those who have bought it will be satisfied.
 We played 22 to 25 tracks each night, on a single CD 13 (including the chat) was ample.
 Someone had to decide and it was me.
 Because it is my record."

 Acoustic and Pure: Live was released in early 2003.
 Featuring thirteen tracks, the album used performances from various recorded concerts on the tour.
 As written in the CD liner notes, during the tour, Harley and Cregan played at Reading, Chelsea, Felixstowe, Cheltenham, Pocklington, Bolton, Oswaldtwistle, Beverley, Wolverhampton, Croydon, Letchworth, Southampton, Pontardawe, Buxton, Sheffield, Blackheath, Folkestone, Newcastle, Milton Keynes, Worthing, Weston-Super-Mare, Manchester, Birkenhead, Aylesbury, Oxford, Colchester and Hayes.